nacos-group/grpc-java-registry-nacos/README.md

 ## Next Steps

-* Golang support when nacos-go-sdk is ready.
+* Golang will be supported when nacos-go-sdk provided.

-* And more features welcome to be requested.
+* More features welcome to be requested.

 ## License

-Grpc Nacos java is under the Apache 2.0 license.
+gRPC Nacos java is under the Apache 2.0 license.
 See the [LICENSE](https://github.com/Moriadry/grpc-nacos-java/blob/master/LICENSE) file for details.